Skip to main content

 3. Each event is a simple text-based message with a specific format.

-It's important to note that the events need to be formatted as data: <your_data>\n\n.
+The events need to be formatted as data: <your_data>\n\n.
 Yes, you literally need the data keyword followed by a colon and a space before your data.
-This is a requirement of the SSE protocol.
-And it's also important to include a newline character (\n) at the end of each event.
+That’s a requirement of the SSE protocol.
+You also need a newline character (\n) at the end of each event.

 Method 2: The fetch API with Readable Streams